OWASP/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 ##### B. Categorize, acquire and store all relevant hardware and software versions

 It should be possible to test newly identified vulnerabilities immediately for all affected products.
-This can be difficult and lead to an immense overhead since a product that has been rolled out for some time often has several SW and HW versions.
+This can be difficult and lead to an immense overhead since a product that has been rolled out for some time often has several software and hardware versions.
 However, not being able to test every "relevant" can lead to major problems afterwards.
-Therefore, "relevant" SW and HW versions should always be present for testing.
+Therefore, "relevant" software and hardware versions should always be present for testing.
 To make this possible, the affected departments of a company must agree on a standard for "relevant" versions.
-Then, if a new "relevant" HW or SW version is rolled out, it should be stored at least once in the company.
+Then, if a new "relevant" hardware or software version is rolled out, it should be stored at least once in the company.
 In order to protect against possible losses, you should consider storing a version several times (redundancies).
 To do this, a company must create the necessary capacity and infrastructure.
 Therefore, managers, developers, testers, and security experts need to design a plan for the implementation.